blay/blay.se/edgeryders.markdown

 institutional politics on the one hand and self-organized initiatives on the other hand, there seem to be a common concern in reactivating a collective care for the commons in society.
-Titley suggests the term of ’’democratic partnership’’(Titley, 2008) and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.
+Titley suggests the term of ’’democratic partnership’’[@Consultant2008] and I choose to adopt it here to name a process consisting of a common space where institutions and citizens share common concerns and collaborate to solve problems.

-These spaces blossom spontaneously anywhere when citizens find a ’’matter of concern’’(Latour, 2004) and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows:
+These spaces blossom spontaneously anywhere when citizens find a ’’matter of concern’’[@Latour2004a] and it is not always the formal political organizations that spawn this activity, as the anti-ACTA protests in Poland shows: